pouar/yadfa/INSTALL.md

 To compile, you need a decent CL implementation, a recent version of ASDF (newer versions fix a few bugs that affect my game) and QuickLisp
 If you're on Windows, you probably want Clozure CL https://ccl.clozure.com
-The rest of the world will probably want SBCL http://sbcl.org
+The rest of the world will probably want Steel Bank Common Lisp http://sbcl.org

 I think the minimum version of ASDF required for this game is 3.3.2.4.
 You can download the latest version here